ekdnam/competitive/README.md

 # competitive
- my approach and solutions to selected competitive problems
+my approach and solutions to selectivecompetitive problems